GABAPENTIN- gabapentin capsule

 Do not change your dose of gabapentin without talking to your healthcare provider.

-Take gabapentin capsules with water.
+Swallow gabapentin capsules whole with water.

-Gabapentin capsules can be taken with or without food.
-If you take an antacid containing aluminium and magnesium, such as Maalox®, Mylanta®, Gelusil®, Gaviscon®, or Di-Gel®, you should wait at least 2 hours before taking your next dose of gabapentin.
+If you take an antacid containing aluminum and magnesium, such as Maalox, Mylanta, Gelusil, Gaviscon, or Di-Gel, you should wait at least 2 hours before taking your next dose of gabapentin.

 What should I avoid while taking gabapentin?